Kingxukai/linux/Documentation/userspace-api/media/rc/rc-sysfs-nodes.rst

 Enabled protocols are shown in [] brackets.

-Writing "+proto" will add a protocol to the list of enabled protocols.
+Writing "+proto" will add a protocol to the woke list of enabled protocols.

-Writing "-proto" will remove a protocol from the list of enabled protocols.
+Writing "-proto" will remove a protocol from the woke list of enabled protocols.

 Writing "proto" will enable only "proto".